CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

         1. This is relatively easy to do automatically
         2. In some cases, this has additional text available that can inform the CWE assignment beyond the CVE Description alone
         3. Separately, it is common that these links break because the original website or post is removed - so it would be useful to have the extracted text at the time of CWE assignment.
+    3. For bulk processing, it is possible to submit multiple CVEs for assignment or review in one prompt via the API (what I do if using the Chat UI)
+        1. This reduces the input token usage/cost because the verbose prompt instructions are required once - not once per CVE-CWE pair.
+        2. This mitigates hitting API rate limits.

 ## CISA Vulnrichment